-The PWC School system is the second largest school division in Virginia, with 91,095 students, almost 100 schools, and over 11,000 total full-time equivalent employees.
+The PWC School system is the second largest school division in Virginia, with a projected enrollment of 92,048 students, almost 100 schools, and over 11,500 total full-time equivalent employees.
 The voters in PWC chose, via referendum in 1995, to move from an appointed to an elected School Board.
 There are eight members of the School Board, one elected from each of the seven magisterial districts and a chairman elected at-large; each member serves a four-year term.
 The operations of the School Board are independent of the BOCS and County administration, as prescribed by Virginia law.